rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 Custom types can be extended to be differentiable with minimal boilerplate.
 Custom derivative functions can be retroactively registered for existing functions.
-Users can define custom differentiation APIs using the powerful primitive operators defined in the standard library and supported by the type system.
+Users can define custom differentiation APIs using the powerful primitive operators defined in the `Differentiation` module and supported by the type system.

 #### Static warnings and errors